-19. Any Act which shall, as a Bill, have been Numbering passed by both Houses of Parliament, but reserved reserved by the Governor for the signification of sequently Her Majesty's pleasure, and shall afterwards Royal receive the Royal Assent, shall be numbered with to set forth general object.
+19. Any Act which shall, as a Bill, have been Numbering passed by both Houses of Parliament, but reserved reserved by the Governor for the signification of sequently Her Majesty's pleasure, and shall afterwards Royal receive the Royal Assent, shall be numbered with of Acts but subthe number next in arithmetical progression to the number already given to the last Act assented to by the Governor.